-Ash Wednesday service with meditation, prayer, ashes, and sacred music.
-In Fuller Chapel, left front of the sanctuary, March 2, 7:00 pm.
+Ash Wednesday Service with meditation, prayer, ashes, and sacred music.
+In Fuller Chapel, left front of the sanctuary, February 22, 7:00 pm.

 Tuesdays, 7:00-8:00 pm on Zoom.
 Get the link from the church office or the Constant Contact newsletter.

-Easter Sunday, April 17 celebrating the resurrection of Jesus Christ, 10:00 am.
+Easter Sunday, April 9 celebrating the resurrection of Jesus Christ, 10:00 am.
 All are invited to join the choir in singing the Halleluiah Chorus from Handel's Messiah at the end of the service.
 After the service there will be an Easter Egg Hunt outdoors!

 From Pastor Wayne: Lent provides the believer with 40 weekdays leading up to the celebration of the resurrection of Jesus on Easter Sunday.
 These weeks give us time to embrace a deeper practice of introspection and appreciation for personal suffering as well as space to consider the trials of others around us who are in need.
 As we give up certain freedoms and pleasures, we become more mindful of what others have to do without and we resolve to see how we might provide relief to those among and beyond our communities who need assistance.
 The Scriptures are full of examples of people who got this right, though sadly, the Bible contains even more stories of others who missed this simple, but profound biblical truth.